Northwest Territory: Land ownership

 The Northwest Ordinance of 1787 established the concept of fee simple ownership, by which ownership was in perpetuity with unlimited power to sell or give it away.

 Prohibition of slavery

-The ordinance was the first of its kind in prohibiting slavery in a U.S. territory.
+The Northwest Ordinance was the first act of its kind in that it prohibited slavery throughout a U.S. territory.
+This act was less controversial than it may have seemed at the time, practically a rework of an earlier 1784 act that proposed gradual reduction of slavery throughout the territories.
+Both of these proposed acts were supported by a variety of influential members of congress including Thomas Jefferson in the hope that slavery would fade as the nation grew.

 Native American lands

-In regards to the Delaware Native Americans living in the region, Congress decided, on July 27, 1787, that 10,000 acres on the Muskingum River in the present state of Ohio would "be set apart and the property thereof be vested in the Moravian Brethren ... or a society of the said Brethren for civilizing the Native Americans and promoting Christianity."
+In regard to the Delaware (Lenape) Native Americans living in the region, Congress decided, on July 27, 1787, that 10,000 acres on the Muskingum River in the present state of Ohio would "be set apart and the property thereof be vested in the Moravian Brethren ... or a society of the said Brethren for civilizing the Native Americans and promoting Christianity."

 Education

 The Northwest Ordinance called for a public university for the education, settlement and eventual statehood of the frontier of Ohio and beyond.
 Article 3 stated, "Religion, morality, and knowledge being necessary to good government and the happiness of mankind, schools and the means of education shall forever be encouraged."
 The Land Ordinance of 1785 created an innovation in public education when it reserved resources for local public schools.
 The ordinance divided the territory into 36 mile2 townships, and each township was further divided into 36 one mile2 tracts for purposes of sale.
 The ordinance then stated that "there shall be reserved from sale the lot No. 16 of every township for the maintenance of public schools within the said township."

 In 1801, Jefferson Academy was established in Vincennes.
 As Vincennes University, it remains the oldest public institution of higher learning in the Northwest Territory.

 The next year, American Western University was founded in Athens, Ohio, upstream of the Hocking River, due to its location directly between Chillicothe (an original capital of Ohio) and Marietta.
 It was formally established on February 18, 1804, as Ohio University.